hannelejanhonen/reactAppExercise/README.md

 # reactAppExercise
-This was an exercise how to create a simple web app/website with
+This was an exercise how to create a single page app (SPA) /website with
 - React.js
 - Bootstrap and
 - React-Router-Bootstrap.